The Reason Halloween and Trauma Don’t Mix

 You see, whether it’s intentional or not, everything about Halloween glorifies trauma.
 Even when things are kept cute and fun, all the icons and images of Halloween have trauma at their roots.
-Death, blood, gore, spooky, creepy, and scary, and bodily harm are all there, no matter how cute, fun, friendly, or silly we try to make them.
-All those things may be fun and games to those who have lived a relatively normal life, but once you’ve actually lived and survived horrible things, there is nothing fun about it.
-Even if the triggers are indirect (meaning they aren’t specifically related to something that happened), the emotions all those things that did happen are still alive and well.
+Death, blood, gore, spooky, creepy, scary, abuse and bodily harm are all there.
+Regardless of what kind of spin we try to put on them, or how cute, fun, friendly, or silly we try to make them, they all still have trauma at their roots.
+They may be just fun and games to those who have lived a relatively normal life, but once you’ve actually lived through and survived horrible, unspeakable things, there is nothing fun about it.

-Once all things Halloween started coming at them, it stirred the emotions of all the terrible things that happened to them in real life.
-There was no distinction.
-Halloween images stir up the same yucky feelings as were there when the bad things happened.
-My kids couldn’t (and still don’t) understand why people thought these horrible, dark things were fun or funny.
+Once all things Halloween started coming at our kids, it stirred the emotions of all the terrible things that happened to them in real life.
+There was no distinction, and nor was there any escape.
+All those Halloween decorations and costumes and scenes images stir up the same yucky feelings they had when the bad things happened.
+My kids couldn’t (and still don’t) understand why people think these horrible, dark things are fun or funny.
 They have lived this stuff and know how terrifying they really are when they are played out in real life.

-Check out how Skipping Halloween became our new tradition and normal, what I learned from my kids about why it’s so scary for them, and how we ultimately diffused the worst of those Halloween triggers.
+Check out how Skipping Halloween soon became our new tradition and normal, what I learned from my kids about why Halloween is really so scary for them, and how we ultimately diffused the worst of those Halloween triggers.